CodeChain-io/foundry/README.md

 - For Windows Systems:
   - Currently not supported for Windows.
 If on a Windows system, please install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to continue as Ubuntu.

 Please make sure that all of the binaries above are included in your `PATH`.
-These conditions must be fulfilled before building foundry from source.
+These conditions must be fulfilled before building Foundry from source.

-Download foundry's source code and go into its directory.
+Download Foundry's source code and go into its directory.
 ```sh
 git clone git@github.com:CodeChain-io/foundry.git
 cd foundry